 Earning an hourly wage makes it hard to budget unless you annualize it or at least look at it on a monthly basis.
 Knowing how much you bring in each month is important; otherwise, how do you set up a budget?
 You need to know how much you can commit to expenses like housing, utilities, insurance, food, and savings.

-If you make $28 an hour, check out our guide to make the most of it.
+So $28 an hour is how much a year?
+Check out our guide to make the most of it.
 Continue reading to also see the equivalent annual salary based on how many hours you work.

 28 Dollars an Hour Is How Much a Year?